S. Korea says N. Korea has fired projectiles off east coast

 North Korea's foreign minister said Friday his country will try to remain "America's biggest threat" if the United States continues to confront the North with sanctions.
 Foreign Minister Ri Yong Ho also called U.S. Secretary of State Mike Pompeo a "poisonous plant of American diplomacy" and vowed to "shutter the absurd dream" that sanctions will force a change in Pyongyang.

 Ri's blistering rhetoric and the projectile launches may dim the prospect for an early resumption of nuclear negotiations between the countries.
-The top U.S. envoy on North Korea, Stephen Biegun, said Wednesday that Washington was ready to restart the talks, a day after the U.S.-South Korean military drills ended.
+The top U.S. envoy on North Korea, Stephen Biegun, said Wednesday that Washington was ready to restart the talks.

+North Korea's latest rhetoric over the U.S.-South Korean military drills had focused on South Korea, not the United States.
+The North Korean weapons tested during the drills were mostly short-range missiles and rockets.
+Some of the weapons revealed developments of a new rocket artillery system and two different short-range mobile ballistic missile systems that experts say would expand its ability to strike targets throughout South Korea.

+U.S.-led diplomacy on North Korea's nuclear weapons collapsed after President Donald Trump rejected North Korean leader Kim Jong Un's demand for widespread sanctions relief in return for partial disarmament steps during their second summit in Vietnam in February.
+Trump and Kim met again at the Korean border in late June and agreed to resume the talks, but there has been no public meeting between the countries.

 Copyright 2019 Associated Press.
 All rights reserved.